icst2021satool/probabilistic-coupling-experiment/README.md

 5. Dockerfile to generate the environment to run the scripts.

-In what follows, we describe the structure of directories of the repository.
+In what follows, we describe the structure of directories of the repository and the data they contain.

 ### datacollection